 Control invasive plants.

 Learn how to identify and remove aquatic invasive plant species without spreading their growth.
 Often times, aquatic invasive plant species are spread by pulling out the plant by hand which makes the situation worse.
 Root and plant fragments can resettle and spread seeds to other areas.

 Know your invasive terrestrial plants species too, and be ready to control them.
 Native shorelines are particularly vulnerable to seeds coming in on the water.

 If the land you are changing is either 1 acre or if it is within 500 feet of a lakeshore, wetland, or stream you may need a Soil Erosion and Sedimentation Control Permit.
 Check with your county.

 Activities below the ordinary high water mark may require an Inland Lakes and Stream Permit.
 Check with the Michigan Department of Environmental Quality.

-Halt the Spread of Aquatic Species
+Halt the Spread of Invasive Species

 Learn about invasive species in the watershed.